formlio/forml/docs/testing.rst

 ---------------------

-All the ``.returns()`` assertions are implemented using the ``unittest.TestCase.assertEquals()`` which compares the expected and actual values using simply the ``__eq__()`` equality.
-If this is not valid comparison for the particular data types used by the operator, you can supply custom matcher as a second parameter to the assertion.
+All the ``.returns()`` assertions are implemented using the ``unittest.TestCase.assertEquals()`` which compares the expected and actual values checking for ``__eq__()`` equality.
+If this is not valid comparison for the particular data types used by the operator, you have to supply custom matcher as a second parameter to the assertion.

 This can be useful for example for ``pandas.DataFrames``, which don't support simple boolean equality check.
 Following example uses a custom matcher for asserting the values returned as ``pandas.DataFrames``::